Pastýřská stěna: History

 According to language researchers, the name goes back to the German Schiefe Wand which means "inclined wall".
 The present Czech name is a translation of its German name, Schäferwand.

 As early as the 19th century the Schäferwand (it was then Austrian) was a popular tourist destination due to its striking appearance.
-As a result it was decided to build a wooden refuge hut that, in 1905, was replaced by a solid wooden building in the shape of a romantic castle, and which still stands on the Schäferwand today.
+As a result it was decided to build a wooden refuge hut that, in 1905, was replaced by a solid wooden building in the shape of a romantic castle.
+After a period of closure, it reopened as a restaurant in 2016.
 From the terrace of the restaurant there is a picturesque view of the Elbe valley and Děčín Castle opposite.

 After 1945 the zoo from Děčín was moved to the plateau.
-Within the rock a lift was built from the Elbe road to the hill plateau, which is currently out of service (as at 2006).
+Within the rock a lift was built from the Elbe road to the hill plateau.

 A tunnel on the Dresden–Děčín railway runs through the rock.

 For hikers a red signposted trail runs from the station at Děčín to the summit and continues to the Hoher Schneeberg.
+Hikers had to be rescued by helicopter after falling from the rock in 2024 and 2025.